Zhou Enlai: Diplomacy with India

 Zhou's first diplomatic successes came as the result of successfully pursuing a warm relationship, based on mutual respect, with India's first post-independence prime minister, Jawaharlal Nehru.
 Through his diplomacy, Zhou managed to persuade India to accept China's occupation of Tibet in 1950 and 1951.
 India was later persuaded to act as a neutral mediator between China and the United States during the many difficult phases of the negotiations settling the Korean War.
+Zhou helped to negotiate the 1954 Sino-Indian Agreement and later formalized some of its components as the Five Principles of Peaceful Coexistence, a central concept in Chinese foreign policy.

+During the 1962 Sino-Indian border conflict, Zhou ordered the withdrawal of the victorious Chinese forces to 10 kilometers behind the McMahon Line, the return of all captured weapons and equipment, and the burial of the Indian dead with full military honors.
+This decision was controversial within the PLA, but it pleased Mao.
+Zhou's "extraordinary magnanimity" provoked a split in the Indian military and government, weakening them and deterring further conflict with China.